SaraHall22/Data-Science-Assessment/README.md

 **TO RUN**

 The code has been written with descriptive markdowns in a Python Notebook.
-The dataset being analysed it Heartdata.csv.
+The dataset being analysed is Heartdata.csv.

 1. Download the Heartdata.pynb script, Heartdata.csv and Project notes in this repository.